Dubbel-TT/FoxGuard-AC/README.md

 This is not a basic Anti-Cheat.
 This is game security infrastructure.

+please note that fox security is made by @Dubbel-TT im the only and signle developer for FoxGuard-AC i will try and publish newer versions soon or later.

 ## 🔒 Core Security Features

 ✔ Fully server-side detection architecture